the-swerve/temple/readme.md

 	<p dj-visible='conditional'>This is only visible if 'conditional' is true(-ish)</p>

+## Dynamic changes

+If your data model emits 'change {property}' events, then deja will automatically re-render your data in the DOM on those changes.

 ## Callbacks

 These are coming soon.
 Here is how they might work: